kerendai/Radiomics-6/README.md

 Combine PET, CT, metadata, and (optionally) genomic data Apply advanced deep learning architectures that handle multiple modalities (e.g., transformers, late-fusion models)

+### 4. Working with Foundation Models
+Experiment with foundation models (e.g., MedSAM, Segment Anything) for zero-shot or few-shot segmentation.
+These models offer generalization capabilities and reduce the need for large annotated datasets.

+### 5. Docker-Container for Reproducibility
+Package the entire pipeline—including preprocessing, segmentation, feature extraction, and modeling—into a Docker container to ensure portability and reproducibility across systems.

 ---

 ## 📬 Contact